graysonpike/sdlgl/README.md

 ## An SDL2 Game Library

 This is a simple game framework library I'm creating for use in my own games.
 SDLGL currently provides support for
 * A simple and extensible Entity + Scene organization
-* A simple 'Update and Render' game loop with time delta
+* A simple 'Update and Render' game loop
-* Multi-channel audio mixing for sound effects and music
+* Audio mixing for sound effects and music built on [miniaudio](https://github.com/mackron/miniaudio)
 * Easily configurable (JSON-defined) resources supporting:
 	* Animated sprites
 	* Static textures
 	* Sound effects
 	* Music tracks
-* Collision detection system for rotatable rects
+* Collision detection system for rotatable rectangles
-* An FPS counter
 * Font renderer
+* Debugging UI elements
-* Direct access to the SDL2 rendering context
+* Access to the SDL2 rendering context
-* Multiple commented example programs demonstrating each engine feature
+* Multiple example programs demonstrating each engine feature

 ## Demo Projects

 In addition to the example programs, I have some other projects that are built with SDLGL.

 ### [SDLGL Knight Game](https://github.com/graysonpike/sdlgl-knight-game)
 ![Knight game gameplay](screenshots/knight.gif)